SAP-samples/teched2022-XP262/exercises/ex5/README.md

    Now you can go to the [Application Logging dashboard](https://logs.cf.us20.hana.ondemand.com/app/dashboards#/view/Overview?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-15m,to:now))&_a=(description:'(default)%20%20Overview%20and%20some%20basic%20KPIs%20regarding%20failures,%20log%20counts,%20etc.',filters:!(),fullScreenMode:!f,options:(darkTheme:!f,useMargins:!f),query:(language:kuery,query:''),timeRestore:!f,title:Overview,viewMode:view)) to check the connectivity type.

-9. 👉 Once you opened the application logging dashboard, open the **Requests and Logs** tab and set the following filters to find the right log entry.
+9. 👉 Once the application logging dashboard has been accessed, open the **Requests and Logs** tab and set the following filters to find the right log entry.

    | Field          | Operator | Value                           |
    |----------------|----------|---------------------------------|